Tower-king/Nigeria-ART-Coverage-Dashboard/README.md

 - Female coverage (78%) was slightly higher than male coverage (75%).
 - Coverage among adolescents aged 15-19 was 60%

-These findings can be due to:
+The disparity in gender findings can be attributed to several factors including:
 1. Greater female retention in care and followup
 2. Less robust health seeking behaviour by the men
 3. Targeted programs for HIV in women(PMTCT)